EARTH FAULT PROTECTION RELAY 50N/51N

 DIRECTIONAL EARTH FAULT PROTECTION RELAY

-For the protection against ground faults in one direction, only one directional overcurrent relay is required.
-Its operating principle and construction are like the directional overcurrent relays.
-These relays basically contain two elements, a directional element and an I.D.M.T. element.
-The directional element has two coils.
-One of the two coils is energized by current and the other by voltage.
-The current coil of the directional element is energized by residual current and the potential coil by residual voltage.
+For earth fault protection in one direction, only one directional overcurrent relay is needed.
+The operating principle and construction are like the directional overcurrent relays which contain two elements, a directional element for fault direction identification and an I.D.M.T. element for time grading.
+The directional element has a voltage coil energized by the residual voltage and a current coil powered by the residual current.

 Directional earth fault

-This connection is effective especially where the neutral point is unavailable.
-If the neutral of an alternator or transformer is grounded, connections are made as shown in diagram (b).
-If the neutral point is grounded through a VT, the voltage coil of the directional earth fault relay may be connected to the secondary of the VT.
-The I.D.M.T. element of the directional earth fault relay has a plug setting of 20% to 80%.
+The connection is effective in case of unavailability of a neutral point.
+In the case of a grounded neutral, connections are to be made as shown in diagram (b).
+If the neutral point is grounded through a VT, the voltage coil of the directional earth fault relay shall be connected to the secondary of the VT.

 APPLICATIONS OF EARTH FAULT RELAYS